-The overtones that accompany the fundamental pitch of a note played on the harmonica (and most other wind instruments) are all in a very simple relationship to the fundamental.
+The overtones that accompany the fundamental pitch of a note played on the harmonica (and most other wind instruments) all have a very simple relationship to the fundamental.
 If the fundamental pitch of the note is f, then the overtones can be expressed as 2f, 3f, 4f, 5f, 6f, 7f, etc. In other words, if the fundamental frequency (also called the first harmonic) of a note is 261.6 Hertz (a standard Western middle C - the note you get when you play 1 blow on a standard C harmonica), then the frequency of the second harmonic is 2 x 261.6 = 523.2Hz, the third harmonic is 3 x 261.6 = 784.8Hz, the fourth harmonic is 4 x 261.6 = 1046.4Hz, etc., etc.

 Here is a table listing the musical values of these harmonics: